knudmoeller/berlin_corona_cases/README.md

 This is a scraper for the [Corona/COVID-19 dashboard for Berlin](https://www.berlin.de/corona/lagebericht/desktop/corona.html), as issued by the [Senatsverwaltung für Gesundheit, Pflege und Gleichstellung](https://www.berlin.de/sen/gpg/) (Senate Department for Health, Care and Equality) and the [Landesamt für Gesundheit und Soziales](https://www.berlin.de/lageso/) (Regional Office for Health and Social Affairs).
 The dashboard includes daily case numbers by district and age groups, as well as the "Corona traffic light"-indicators (basic reproduction number R, incidence of new infections per week, ICU occupancy rate).
+Starting with November 11, 2020, the change in the 7-day incidence is also included in the traffic light indicators.
 As of August 31, 2020, the dashboard [replaces the previously used daily press releases](https://www.berlin.de/sen/gpg/service/presse/2020/pressemitteilung.983232.php "SenGPG press release announcing the new Corona/COVID-19 dashboard from 2020-08-31") containing the same data.
 There were two separate press releases each day, one with the case numbers (see [here](https://www.berlin.de/sen/gpg/service/presse/2020/pressemitteilung.982684.php "Last SenGPG press release with Corona/COVID-19 case numbers for Berlin from 2020-08-30") for the last one) and one with the traffic light indicators (see [here](https://www.berlin.de/sen/gpg/service/presse/2020/pressemitteilung.982682.php "Last SenGPG press release with Corona/COVID-19 traffic light indicators for Berlin from 2020-08-30") for the last one of those).